MichaelCurrin/code-cookbook/recipes/shell/ssh/access/login.md

 ## Login

 Set hostname from `/etc/hosts` or the IP address.
-Use is optional if you've setup your configs.
+Use is optional if you've set up your configs.

 ```sh
 $ ssh user@hostname